telliott99/MyJava/part1/strings.rst

         }
     }

-The ``for-each`` loop uses a special syntax which uses a single variable (here, the String ``c``), and assigns each value in an array to that variable in succession.
+The ``for-each`` loop uses a special syntax with a single variable (here, the String ``c``), and assigns each value in an array in succession to that variable.
 We then print the result.

 From the command line: